TranPhucVinh/C/Physical layer/Memory/Pointer/Documents/Implementations.md

 }
 ```

-# Get value of pointer

-Can't change the pointing address of pointer when pointer is a function argument
+# Change address of a pointer as a function argument

 ```c
 #include <stdio.h>